 moves parallel to the image plane merely via electronic control (See

-which assesses the respective position of the element VC and reports to
+which assesses the respective position of the VC element and reports to

 the control unit.
 The VC element has three magnets which are driven by